hasandwicahyono/covid19_fake_news/README.md

 ```
 2. Download the dataset for this research accordingly from [https://competitions.codalab.org/competitions/26655].
 Extract the data into your preferred location such as "/content/drive/MyDrive/UNS/dataset/" and adjust the dataset location in 'PATH'.

-3. Now, you can run each experiment of the paper.
+3. Now, you can run each experiment of the paper using "./Cov19_Fake_News.ipynb".

 ## Citation